 Alternative China Equities Exposure

 We have written in detail about a diversified China exposure through Emerging Market ETF.
-Emerging market exchange traded funds are a sector based fund.
-The goal of EM ETFs is to invest in a cross range of emerging markets which China represent one of the largest country allocations (at more than 20%).
+Emerging market exchange traded funds are a sector based fund which invests across range of emerging markets and in where China represents one of the largest country allocations (at more than 20%).